Faculty Manual

 Library

-Faculty members have borrowing privileges at both campus libraries.
+Faculty members have borrowing privileges at the University Library.
 The library staff will assist you in setting up a reserve list of books for your courses if you wish (check with the Circulation Desk).
 The Research and Instruction Department can assist you in using the electronic bibliographic and full-text services as well as securing materials through inter-library loan.
 You are encouraged to meet with a Research and Instruction Librarian for familiarization with the rapidly changing “Online Library” that offers tens of thousands of online journals and e-books for research and classroom support.
 Faculty assigning research projects at any level are urged to arrange a class presentation regarding appropriate resources and databases and to enhance students’ information literacy skills.

 Office Space and Mailbox